 Why Different Markets React Differently

 What follows is usually capital rotation rather than perfect synchronization.
-Easier liquidity can move flows toward cyclical assets, credit, and higher-beta markets, while tighter conditions can push capital toward safety, liquidity preference, and shorter-duration exposures.
+Easier liquidity can direct flows toward cyclical assets, credit, and higher-beta markets, while tighter conditions can push capital toward safety, liquidity preference, and shorter-duration exposures.
 That rotation is rarely clean, which is why similar liquidity backdrops can still produce uneven market performance.

 Divergence does not invalidate liquidity analysis.
 It usually reflects differences in sensitivity, starting valuations, inflation pressure, growth expectations, or policy interpretation.
 Markets can share the same liquidity impulse without expressing it in the same form or at the same speed.